leohner/paypi/README.md

 # PayPI
-PayPI (pronounce pay-pea-eye - I like puns) is a prototype system for handling API calls.
+PayPI (pronounced _pay-pea-eye_ - I like puns) is a prototype system for handling API calls.

 ## Purpose
 This purpose of this pull request is to handle basic API functionality.
 However, it should be noted that this is a work in progress and is meant to generate interest in creating comprehensive APIs.